Supermodels News and Model Links (Showbiz - Celebrities - Fashion Models)

 People

-"I believe in the gold standard," said willowy Suzy Parker [photo of Suzy], 30, high fashion's highest paid ($200 an hour) mannequin, to a Washington Post reporter.
+"I believe in the gold standard," said willowy Suzy Parker, 30, high fashion's highest paid ($200 an hour) mannequin, to a Washington Post reporter.
 "I like solid lumps of things.
 You can always melt them down."
 She also believes in marrying Actor Bradford Dillman in April, and is just waiting for him "to get up his gumption.
 Well he's just got to."